pseuxide/pseuxide.github.io/_posts/2023-12-22-exploring_the_fundamentals_of_hacking_unity_games.md

 - me in the future
 - can understand nature of C#

-## The development path I've followed
+## Setting up Visual Studio project

 Why it's a cinch to develop a hack of Unity?
-Essentially, by using C# as a language you're allowed to use all resources the game uses in your hack code like classes, functions even member variables too.
+Essentially, by using C# as a language you're allowed to use all resources which the game uses in your hack code like classes, functions even member variables too as long as you configure your Visual Studio right.
 It almost feels like you're using dynamic library of the game lol.

-### Setting up Visual Studio project

 Right off the bat, create a C# Class Library project.
 Remember we're making internal hack.
 Then, right click **References** on the solution explorer and click **Add Reference** -> **Browse** and go to root directory of the Lethal Company and find folder called `Managed` which typically located in root/GAMENAME_Data folder.
 ![references](https://github.com/pseuxide/lethal_to_company/assets/33578715/2e407405-6208-41df-8cad-55e8c70c4d7b){: w="700" .normal}